 "Human development and tourist development around the island are now becoming more of a threat to the coral," Kauppaymuthoo added.
 "It is because of the quantity of hotels and the amount and volume of effluents discharged."

 He told Reuters he had participated in an official study, which concluded in 1998 that, even with proper management, Mauritius could not welcome more than 750,000 tourists per year without destroying the marine environment.

 At least some coral damage is likely to be beyond the immediate control of humans.

 Global warming causes periodic spikes in the sea temperatures that can bleach the coral, making it much more vulnerable to pollution and human contact.

 Sugar fields, hotels, and an international airport encircle Blue Bay marine park, which arguably has the island's best coral.

-Small fish nibble at the coral, much of it colourless, and the big fish are conspicuous by their absence.
+Small fish nibble at the coral, much of it colorless, and the big fish are conspicuous by their absence.

-"When you look at your ecosystems here, they are clearly stressed," Ian Watt, a marine ecologist with Reef Conservation Mauritius, a non-profit organisation, told Reuters.
+"When you look at your ecosystems here, they are clearly stressed," Ian Watt, a marine ecologist with Reef Conservation Mauritius, a non-profit organization, told Reuters.

 "Tourism has a massive responsibility."